crazyrabbitLTC/supa-saas/README.md

 2. **Real Dependencies**: API tests use a real Supabase instance for accurate testing
 3. **Immediate Verification**: Tests are run immediately after creation to catch issues early
 4. **Comprehensive Coverage**: All API endpoints have corresponding tests

+For detailed information about our testing approach and what has been tested, see [TESTING.md](TESTING.md).

 #### Test Structure